Day trip from London to Dover

-We turned back at this point, as it was getting late we had to consider our train back home, however, if we would have kept going after the lighthouse we’d have reached the seaside village of St Margaret’s.
+We turned back at this point, as it was getting late and we had to consider our train back home, however, if we would have kept going after the lighthouse, we’d have reached the seaside village of St Margaret’s.
 Next time.

 The White Horse pub

-A much deserved pint was needed to warm up our bones and conveniently the first pub coming back into town is also the oldest in Dover.
-The White Horse dates back to 1365, so it’s really kind of visiting a museum.
+A much deserved pint was needed to warm up our bones.
+Conveniently, the first pub coming back into town from the cliffs is also the oldest in Dover.
+The White Horse dates back to 1365, so it’s really kind of like visiting a museum.
 And you know we’re are all about learning more about the local history.

 What also sets this pub apart is the interesting decor - the successful Channel swimmers have made a mark on the walls, the ceiling and pretty much anywhere they could find a spot to record their achievement.

-Seeing how many people had braved swimming across the English Channel, we did consider it for a hot second until a quick Google search set us straight: you have to swim 21 miles and it sets you back around £2,500 for helicopter and boat entourage expenses.
+Seeing how many people had braved swimming across the English Channel, we did consider it for a hot second until a quick Google search set us straight: you have to swim 21 miles and it will cost around £2,500 for helicopter and boat entourage expenses.
 We would rather spend that on a more lengthy and possibly less chilling trip.

-Ok so we actually didn’t manage to find time to visit this memorial but it is worth an honorable mention.
+We didn’t manage to find time to visit this memorial but it’s worth an honourable mention.

-It’s pretty badass to be the first ever person to cross the English Channel (by air, this time around).
-We find it difficult to even comprehend how much of a daring feat it must have been considering how much aviation has progressed since 1909.
+It’s pretty badass to be the first ever person to cross the English Channel (by air, this time around) and that’s exactly what Louis Blériot did.
+We find it difficult to even comprehend how much of a daring feat it must have been considering how aviation has progressed since 1909.